-Section 1: Background
+Section 1: Background 2

-Section 2: Budget
+Section 2: Budget 3

-Section 3: CHEEF Infrastructure 6
+Section 3: CHEEF Infrastructure

-Section 4: Program Development 8
+Section 4: Program Development

-Section 5: Additional Information 12
+Section 5: Additional Information

-Appendix A: Reporting Components Required by D.13-09-044 13
+Section 5: Additional information ⊥∠

 Section 1: Background

 Through a series of pilot programs spanning the residential, multifamily, and non-residential market sectors, CAEATFA is partnering with the California Public Utilities Commission ("CPUC"), the investor-owned utilities ("IOUs")1, and the Center for Sustainable Energy ("CSE") to support the development of new, scalable, and leveraged financing products for consumers to help them produce deeper and broader energy efficiency projects than previously achieved through traditional program approaches.
 The pilots aim to bring broader access to private capital and will assist in removing the upfront cost barrier of financing for consumers to undertake energy efficiency retrofits.